jdcumpson/txbonjour/README.md

 Bonjour!

-A twisted plugin for using the Avahi/Bonjour service for network discovery.
+A python package that is a Twisted plugin for using the Avahi/Bonjour service for network discovery.
 Requires pybonjour.

 To use simply,